 "Your mother will hate it."

-"A super-responsive keyboard lets you send messages faster than ever."
+"A super-responsive keyboard senses the slightest touch of you finger so you can write messages faster than ever."

 "It works even if it gets rained on or dropped into water."

-"You can select your own custom colors and accents to make it uniquely expressive of your personality and style."
+"You can select your own custom colors and accents to express your personality and style."